franciscomcdias/DrKA/README.md

 My version of the Document Reader Q&A, with small improvements used in my projects.

-This is a PyTorch implementation of the DrQA system described in the ACL 2017 paper [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).
+It based on a PyTorch implementation of the DrQA system described in the ACL 2017 paper [Reading Wikipedia to Answer Open-Domain Questions](https://arxiv.org/abs/1704.00051).

 ## Quick Links